 - 1. Circumstances may arise which make it prudent or necessary to terminate a works contract before it has been completely performed.
 It is desirable for the contract to include a termination clause in order to provide for an orderly and equitable termination in the event that such circumstances arise.
 This chapter deals with possible provisions of a termination clause in the contract.
-It does not deal with situations in which a contract may be terminated by operation of the law applicable to the contract. - 2.
+In addition to the situations dealt with in the present chapter, other situations where the contract may be terminated are discussed elsewhere in the Guide. - 2.
 Termination of a works contract may be regarded as a remedy of last resort.
 Even when a situation occurs which may justify termination, it would be in the interest of both parties to attempt to deal with the situation by resorting to other measures or remedies provided by the contract (such as requiring performance in accordance with the contract, suspending performance of the contract, requiring defects to be cured, re-negotiating and varying contractual provisions or claiming damages).
-In addition, it may, in many cases, be desirable for the contract to require that a party wishing to terminate the contract notify the other party that there exists a situation asserted as justifying termination, and to allow the other party a period of time to overcome or cure the situation before entitling the first party to terminate (see, e.g. paragraphs 9, 20 and 21, below; cf. paragraphs 12 and 17, below). - 3.
-In drafting a termination clause, the parties should take account of any mandatory rules on the subject in the law applicable to the contract.
-The parties should also be aware of any non-mandatory rules of the law applicable to the contract relative to termination, and should consider whether those rules are sufficient and appropriate to regulate termination of their contract. - It is usually desirable for the parties to include in their contract provisions dealing with termination.
+In addition, it may, in many cases, be desirable for the contract to require that a party wishing to terminate the contract notify the other party that there exists a situation asserted as justifying termination, and to allow the other party a period of time to overcome or cure the situation before entitling the first party to terminate (see, e.g., paragraphs 9, 19 and 20, below; cf. paragraphs 12 and 17, below).
+It is advisable for the contract to require that a termination of the contract for any reason be in writing.

+- 3. In drafting a termination clause, the parties should take account of any mandatory rules on the subject in the law applicable to the contract.
+The parties should also be aware of any non-mandatory rules of the law applicable to the contract relative to termination, and should consider whether those rules are sufficient and appropriate to regulate termination of their contract. - 4.
 General legal rules on termination of contracts have often developed in connection with sales and other types of contracts which are substantially less complex and of shorter duration than works contracts, and those rules may be ill-suited to the termination of works contracts.
-For example, in some legal systems, in the absence of a contractual provision permitting termination, it may be possible for a party to terminate a contract only in very limited circumstances (e.g. if performance of the contract is impossible or has been frustrated, or if the other party has failed to perform a fundamental term of the contract).
-As discussed in various chapters of this Guide, there may be situations where it would be appropriate to permit a party to a works contract to terminate the contract in circumstances additional to the ones recognized by those legal systems.
+As discussed in various chapters of the Guide, there may be situations where it would be appropriate to permit a party to a works contract to terminate the contract in circumstances additional to the ones recognized by those legal systems.
+On the other hand, there may be situations where it would be appropriate to limit the possibility of termination permitted by general legal rules.
 Furthermore, general legal rules often do not provide appropriate procedures for an orderly termination of a works contract, nor deal with other issues, such as the rights and obligations of the parties upon termination, in a manner which satisfactorily meets the needs of parties to a works contract. - 5.
-If the parties include in the contract provisions dealing with termination of the contract, it would be desirable for the contract to specify whether the grounds for termination set forth in those provisions are in addition to, or are a substitute for, the grounds for termination provided in the law applicable to the contract.

-6. In some legal systems, a contract can be terminated only with judicial consent unless the contract expressly authorizes a party to terminate without that consent.
+If the parties include in the contract provisions dealing with termination of the contract, it would be desirable for the contract to specify whether the grounds for termination set forth in those provisions are in addition to, or are a substitute for, the grounds for termination provided in the law applicable to the contract. - 6.
+In some legal systems, a contract can be terminated only with judicial consent unless the contract expressly authorizes a party to terminate without that consent.
 In those legal systems, if it is desired that a party be able to terminate the contract without judicial consent, the contract should so specify.